dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 MATCHER(name, description_string_expression) { statements; }
 ```

-will define a matcher with the given name that executes the statements, which
+will define m_a matcher with the given name that executes the statements, which
-must return a `bool` to indicate if the match succeeds.
+must return m_a `bool` to indicate if the match succeeds.
 Inside the statements,
 you can refer to the value being matched by `arg`, and refer to its type by
 `arg_type`.

-The *description string* is a `string`-typed expression that documents what the
+The *description string* is m_a `string`-typed expression that documents what the
 matcher does, and is used to generate the failure message when the match fails.
 It can (and should) reference the special `bool` variable `negation`, and should
 evaluate to the description of the matcher when `negation` is `false`, or that